ttimer/GUI-for-mID3v2/README.md

 Quick-and-Dirty GUI for mid3v2
 ------------------------------

 A quick-and-dirty UI for mid3v2 to add and/or edit MP3-ID3-Tags of a whole talking book or a complete music collection at once.
 There are many, many, really many things to do, but this toolbox is usable already.
-A caveat is that your data has to fit into one of these fixed structures:
+A caveat is that your data should fit into one of these fixed structures (to use the automatisms):

      <DIR>--[SUBDIRs]--<FILEs: "Artist - Titel.mp3">  or

      <DIR: Artist>--<SUBDIR: Album>--[SUBDIRs]--<FILEs: "Titel.mp3">

+     (Unless you do the namings by hand!)

 The used environment is: